 Income Support Application Schedule C - Declaration 18 and 19 yr old (PDF, 92 KB)

 Direct Deposit Registration (AISH/Income Support/Learner) (PDF, 175 KB)

 Application for Emergency Prescription(s)/Drugs (PDF, 123 KB)

 Contact your Income Support worker for all related Income Support questions.

-If you don’t know how to reach your worker, contact your local Alberta Supports or Alberta Works Centre.
+If you do not know how to reach your worker, contact your local Alberta Supports or Alberta Works Centre.

 Alberta Supports Contact Centre

-Hours: 7:30 am - 8 pm (open Monday to Friday, closed statutory holidays)
+Hours: 7:30 am to 8 pm (open Monday to Friday, closed statutory holidays)

 24-hour Emergency Income Support Contact Centre

-Get help in an emergency with basic needs like shelter, food, clothing and transportation.
+Get emergency financial assistance to help with basic needs like shelter, food, clothing and transportation.